 As Colby College’s 20th president since 2014, David A. Greene has been executing an ambitious program for ensuring Colby’s place among the world’s finest liberal arts colleges.
 Colby, long an innovator in higher education, is distinctive in the ways it connects the liberal arts to the world.
 The investments underway are designed to enhance Colby’s intellectual culture, which is defined by the rigor of its academic programs and its commitment to diversity and inclusion.
 Current projects in support of those goals include expanding resources for and the ranks of the faculty, strategic partnerships to broaden opportunities for students, and major facilities projects to support educational and campus life programs.

 Recognizing that a vibrant downtown Waterville is critical to both the region and to Colby, Greene has worked with city leaders to make downtown revitalization a priority.
-The College’s early action, including the redevelopment of key properties downtown, has spurred additional private investment in real estate and economic activity on and around Main Street, notably a plan by CGI Group Inc., to create 200 technology jobs in Waterville.
-Colby is working to develop a boutique hotel downtown and is currently constructing an apartment complex on Main Street for students and faculty focused on civic engagement and community partnership.
+The College’s early action, including the redevelopment of key properties downtown, has spurred additional private investment in real estate and economic activity on and around Main Street.
+Colby renovated a historic bank building downtown into a technology center that houses CGI Group Inc., which has plans to create 200 technology jobs in Waterville, a business incubator space, and restaurants on the ground floor.
+Colby is also working to develop a boutique hotel downtown.

 A major priority in his administration has been to advance the College’s efforts around diversity and inclusion and investment in programs to increase its global focus.
 Greene led the creation of DavisConnects, an innovative program that guarantees funded global experiences for Colby students and supports internships and research opportunities through partnerships with corporations and nonprofit and civic organizations.
-Partnerships also support the Colby Labs, a new initiative Greene spearheaded to create multidisciplinary connections around major global challenges and to facilitate funded internships, research, and global experiences for students.
+Partnerships also support the Colby Labs, such as the Buck Lab for the Environment and Climate Change, a new initiative Greene spearheaded to create multidisciplinary connections around major global challenges and to facilitate funded internships, research, and global experiences for students.

 Greene has led outreach efforts to communicate the value and impact of a Colby education, which resulted in more than doubling the number of students seeking admission to Colby in the past three years.
 These efforts produced the most academically prepared and diverse classes in the College’s history.
 Colby has realized exceptional support for its programs, setting institutional records for funds raised over the past two consecutive years.